kik369/docker-web-interface/README.md

     -   Custom hooks in `src/hooks` handle data fetching and WebSocket integration
     -   Context API for state management in `src/context`
     -   Types defined in `src/types`

+-   **Keyboard Shortcuts:** The application provides keyboard shortcuts for quick navigation and access to features:

+    -   `Ctrl + Shift + C` – Switch to Containers tab
+    -   `Ctrl + Shift + I` – Switch to Images tab
+    -   `Ctrl + Shift + S` – Focus on search box
+    -   `Ctrl + /` – Show keyboard shortcuts modal
+    -   A help button (?) in the lower-right corner also opens the shortcuts modal

 -   **Logging:** Implemented using Python's logging module with custom JSON formatting and request ID tracking, ensuring detailed monitoring and debugging.